 Yellowstone Country has more than its share of world-class ski and snowboard slopes.
-Options include Jackson Hole Mountain Resort near Jackson, Wyoming; Grand Targhee Resort on the west side of the Tetons near Alta, Wyoming; and Big Sky Resort in Big Sky, Montana.
+Options include Jackson Hole Mountain Resort near Jackson, Wyo., along with Snow King Resort minutes from downtown Jackson; Grand Targhee Resort on the west side of the Tetons near Alta, Wyo.; and Big Sky Resort in Big Sky, Mont.

 4. Watch wolves in Yellowstone’s Lamar Valley

 Winter is the best time to look for wolves at Yellowstone because snow makes these powerful predators easier to spot.
 Yellowstone Forever offers guided snowshoe tours with a wolf ecologist in the park’s northeastern region; trips include several nights at the Mammoth Hot Springs Hotel.